n123git/save-docs/general.md

 ```
 ## Misc Notes

 `game*.yw` contains some data **before** and **after** the first top-level `Section`.
 This data is accessed via **absolute** offsets, and is therefore not relative to any `Section`.
-In *Yo-kai Watch 2*, there are exactly **32 bytes (`0x20`) before** the first `Section` start marker.
+In *Yo-kai Watch 2*, there are exactly **32 bytes (`0x20`) before** the first `Section` start marker used to store data to re-encrypt the save such as AESkey and MAC.

 # Common Data Types
-Data is usually stored as either a `uint8`, `uint32` or ocasionally a `uint16` and `uint64`, signed integers are ocasionally used.
+Data is usually stored as either an integers (usually signed) or text (see Reigonal Differences for encoding information).
 For a large series of binary data, bitmasks are used.
 Examples include Trophies and Unlocked Win Poses.
-A bitmask is a series of binary data used to represent a high amount of binary data i.e.
+A bitmask is a series of bits used to represent... well a series of booleans compactly i.e.
 (Arbitrary binary length, DO NOT USE THE LENGTH FOR REFERENCE)

 00000000000000000000 → No trophies<br/>
 11111111111111111111 → All trophies<br/>
 10000000000000000001 → First and last trophy only

 Also note that all IDs are saved as their CRC-32 Checksum.
 An example of this is location; your Location is stored as the CRC-32 Checksum of it's file name.
 A list of all the file names can be found [here](https://tcrf.net/Notes:Yo-kai_Watch_2).
-And other examples include Items and Yo-kai.
+Other examples include Items and Yo-kai.

 ## Reigonal Differences:
-* JP copies use cp932 (or code page 932) for text - which is an extension of SHIFT_JIS, whereas international save files use UTF-8.
+* JP copies use cp932 (known as Code Page 932 or Windows 31-J) for text - which is an extension of SHIFT_JIS, whereas international save files use UTF-8.
 They both have ASCII compatibility (not extended ASCII).
-So the problem is usually worse for JP -> International, than the other way around.
+So the problem is usually more evident using the international system for JP saves than the other way around.

 ## Unconfirmed